Anna Katharina Shreds Abs In Gray Sports Bra & Black Leggings: ‘Getting Creative With Your Workouts’

 Anna Katharina showed off her strong abs in a new workout video on Instagram recently.
 Her fans appreciated her creative workout amid the coronavirus pandemic, which has left many people throughout the United States and around the world practicing social distancing to stop the spread of the virus.

+The blond bombshell wore her long hair in a high ponytail as she completed various moves to work out her core.
+She appeared to have on some shimmery eye shadow and black mascara during the clip, and she left her generous lips nude.

-Anna used the small orange ball to do a series of different types of situps as she worked out her abs from multiple different angles.
-The fitness model noted that during the coronavirus pandemic workouts have to be even more creative, and she let her followers know that the small orange ball is her favorite to use to work out her core.
+Anna used the small orange ball to do a series of different types of situps as she worked out her abs from multiple angles.
+The fitness model noted that during the coronavirus pandemic, workouts have to be even more creative.
+She let her followers know that the small orange ball is her favorite to use to work out her core.
 Nearly 9,000 Instagram users viewed the workout video, and more than 1,600 shared the love by hitting the “like” button.
-Plus, dozens left a comment in the reply section praising the model’s commitment to working out.
+Plus, dozens left replies in the comments section praising the model’s commitment to working out.

 “Be careful and stay safe, Gorgeous,” cautioned one fan who also left two black heart emoji with the comment.